solectrus/configurator/test/snapshots/services/ReadmeGenerator/en/local-full-mqtt-flip.md

 SOLECTRUS requires you to register your installation.
 There is yellow banner on the top of the page, which will guide you through the registration process.

-SOLECTRUS contains an auto-update feature by using [WatchTower](https://containrrr.dev/watchtower/).
+SOLECTRUS contains an auto-update feature by using [Watchtower](https://containrrr.dev/watchtower/).
 It will automatically update all Docker images referenced in the `compose.yml` file and restart the containers if necessary.
 An update check is performed every 24 hours.
-Other Docker containers on the same machine are **not touched** by WatchTower.
+Other Docker containers on the same machine are **not touched** by Watchtower.

 If you want to update the Docker images manually, you can run the following command: